bidorbuy/woocommerce/README.md

 1. Log in to control panel as administrator.
 2. Go to Plugins > Installed plugins > bidorbuy Store Integrator.
 3. Deactivate the bidorbuy Store Integrator.
-4. Delete the plufin.
+4. Delete the plugin.

 ### Upgrade

 Remove all old files of previous installation:

-1. Root folder-->`wp-content`-->`plugins`-->`bidorbuystoreintegrator` and re-install the archive.
+1. Root folder > wp-content > plugins > bidorbuystoreintegrator and re-install the archive.
 Please look through the installation chapter.

 ### Configuration

 1. Log in to control panel as administrator.
-2. Navigate to Settings > bidorbuy Store-Integrator.
+2. Navigate to Settings > bidorbuy Store Integrator.
 3. Set the export criteria.
 4. Press the `Save` button.
 5. Press the `Export` button.